Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Differentiable Stacks

 and similarly,

-If $\phi:P_1\to P_2$ is a bundle-diffeomorphism, then in particular it must send $\tau$ to $\tau$; that is, $\phi$ must fix the first argument of each triple in $P_1$.
-Now, the anchor map $\alpha_i:P_i\to \RR$ is just the projection to the third argument of each triple, and so if $\phi$ is also equivariant, then it must fix the third argument of each triple in $P_1$.
-Thus, $\phi$ must be the identity map when restricted to fibers for which $t<0$, and it is switches connected components of the fibers for $t>0$.
-Hence, $\phi$ cannot be continuous at $t=0$, and so we conclude that there is no equivariant diffeomorphism of bundles; in fact, not even a local one exists.
-However, it is clear that the fibers of $P_1$ and $P_2$ are equivariantly diffeomorphic, and so by \hypref{p:fiber eqvt diffeo}{Proposition} we have $\underline{[P_1]}=\underline{[P_2]}$.
-This corresponds to the fact that $\pi_G\circ p_1=\pi_G\circ p_2$ where $\pi_G:G_0\to G_0/G_1$ is the quotient map (see \hypref{p:plots}{Proposition}). \eoe \end{example}
+If $\phi\colon P_1\to P_2$ is a bundle-diffeomorphism, then in particular it must send $\tau$ to $\tau$; that is, $\phi$ must fix the first argument of each triple in $P_1$.
+The anchor map $\alpha_i\colon P_i\to \RR$ is the projection to the third argument of each triple, and so if $\phi$ is equivariant, then it must fix the third argument of each triple in $P_1$.
+Thus, $\phi$ must be the identity map when restricted to fibers for which $\tau<0$, and it switches connected components of the fibers for $\tau>0$.
+Hence, $\phi$ cannot be continuous at $\tau=0$, and so we conclude that there is no equivariant diffeomorphism of bundles; in fact, not even a local one exists.
+However, it is clear that the fibers of $P_1$ and $P_2$ are equivariantly diffeomorphic, and so by \cref{p:fiber eqvt diffeo} we have $\underline{[P_1]}=\underline{[P_2]}$.
+This corresponds to the fact that $\pi_G\circ p_1=\pi_G\circ p_2$ where $\pi_G\colon G_0\to G_0/G_1$ is the quotient map (see \cref{p:plots}). \eoe \end{example}

-In light of \hypref{r:diffeol equiv csheaves}{Remark}, we show in the following proposition how elements of $\coarse(BG)$ and plots of the corresponding diffeology are related.
+In light of \cref{r:diffeol equiv csheaves}, we show in the following proposition how elements of $\coarse(BG)$ and plots of the corresponding diffeology are related.

-\begin{proposition}[From Principal Bundles to Plots]\labell{p:plots} Let $G$ be a Lie groupoid, and let $\rho:P\to B$ be a principal $G$-bundle, where $B$ is an open subset of some Euclidean space.
-Then, $P$ induces a plot $p:B\to G_0/G_1$ defined as where $\pi_G:G_0\to G_0/G_1$ is the quotient map, $\alpha:P\to G_0$ is the anchor map, and $\sigma$ is a local section of $\rho$ about $b$.
+\begin{proposition}[From Principal Bundles to Plots]\labell{p:plots} Let $G$ be a Lie groupoid, and let $\rho\colon P\to B$ be a principal $G$-bundle, where $B$ is an open subset of some Euclidean space.
+Then, $P$ induces a plot $p\colon B\to G_0/G_1$ defined as

+where $\pi_G\colon G_0\to G_0/G_1$ is the quotient map, $\alpha\colon P\to G_0$ is the anchor map, and $\sigma$ is a local section of $\rho$ about $b$.
 Moreover, every plot in the quotient diffeology locally arises in this way.
-In particular, $\pizero(BG(*))$ is in bijection with the underlying set of $G_0/G_1$. \end{proposition}
+In particular, $\pizero(BG(*))$ is in bijection with the underlying set of $G_0/G_1$.
+Finally, two principal $G$-bundles are fiberwise isomorphic if and only if the corresponding plots are equal. \end{proposition}